Environmental Enforcement Under FIFRA: Increased Scrutiny Reaches More Consumer Products

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will discuss recent Federal Insecticide, Fungicide and Rodenticide Act (FIFRA) enforcement actions by the EPA, including the $12.5 million settlement with Miracle Gro.
+This CLE course will discuss recent Federal Insecticide, Fungicide and Rodenticide Act (FIFRA) enforcement actions by the EPA, including the $12.5 million settlement with Miracle Gro.
 The panel will also address FIFRA's regulation of consumer products and the potential consequences of making public health claims regarding the products.

 - Introduction to FIFRA